Raccoonyz/unfollow-bot/README.md

 * Chrome: [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en)
 * Edge: [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookie-editor/ajfboaconbpkglpfanbmlfgojgndmhmc?hl=en-US%3Fhl%3Den-US)

 Download the appropriate extension, then go to the Roblox website.
+Go to your Profile page.
+Look up at the URL.
+You should see a string of numbers between users/ and /profile.
+Copy those numbers.
+Now go back to the `server.js` Glitch file.
+Go to the very top and paste the string of numbers between the first two ".
+Then go back to the Roblox website.
 Click on the extension and search for the .ROBLOSECURITY cookie.
 Copy the value of the cookie.

-Go into the `server.js` file
+Go back to the `server.js` file and paste the cookie's value between the second pair of "s.
+Wait a little bit, and if you did it correctly, it should start unfollowing everyone you have followed.